 Social media is one of the best places for building your brand presence online and improving your digital marketing in e-commerce efforts.
 You can utilise these platforms to reach your target audiences and foster your relationship with them.

 Showcase your products, testimonials, educational content, etc. – prove the value of your brand.
-Make people want to follow your social media, provide direct benefit to the user.
-For example: you sell clothes – talk about fashion trends, share outfits ideas from your catalogue, encourage customer-generated content highlighting your products.
+Make people want to follow your social media and provide direct benefit to the user.
+For example: you sell clothes – talk about fashion trends, share outfit ideas from your catalogue, and encourage customer-generated content highlighting your products.
 If your audience is seeing value from following your social media, you’re the ‘someone’ they will have in mind when they’re ready to convert.